sano-jin/sano-jin.github.io/README.md

 # Portfolio

 ## Works
-Here are some my works.
+Here are some of my works.
 - They are all written in Elm (and transpiled into javascript) so you can try them on your browser :)

 ### MOESI Protocol emulator